Diagnosing essential tremor involves reviewing your medical history, family history and symptoms and conducting a physical examination.

 - Wider, heavier writing tools, such as wide-grip pens

-In deep brain stimulation, doctors insert a long, thin electrical probe into the portion of your brain that causes your tremors (thalamus).
+Deep brain stimulation.
+This is the most common type of surgery for essential tremor.
+It's generally the preferred procedure in medical centers with significant experience in performing this surgery.
+Doctors insert a long, thin electrical probe into the portion of your brain that causes your tremors (thalamus).
 A wire from the probe runs under your skin to a pacemaker-like device (neurostimulator) implanted in your chest.
 This device transmits painless electrical pulses to interrupt signals from your thalamus that may be causing your tremors.

-Side effects of surgery can include equipment malfunction; problems with motor control, speech or balance; headaches; and weakness.
+Side effects of deep brain stimulation can include equipment malfunction; problems with motor control, speech or balance; headaches; and weakness.
 Side effects often go away after some time or adjustment of the device.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.